Lie groupoid, deformation of unstable curve, and construction of equivariant Kuranishi charts: Convex function and Riemannian center of Mass: Review

 The smoothness of the Kuranishi map is immediate from (\ref{shikifors}).

 The proof of Lemma \ref{lem735735} is now complete.

-\section{Convex function and Riemannnian center of Mass: Review}
+\section{Convex function and Riemannian center of Mass: Review}

-This section is a review of convex function and center of mass technique, which are classical topics in Riemannnian geometry.
+This section is a review of convex function and center of mass technique, which are classical topics in Riemannian geometry.
 (See \cite{grokar}.)
-We include this review in this paper since this topic is not so familiar among the researchers of pseudo-holomorphic curve, Gromov-Witten theory, or Floer homology.
+We include this review in this paper since this topic is not so familiar among the researchers of pseudo holomorphic curve, Gromov-Witten theory, or Floer homology.
 (For example Proposition \ref{prop98} is hard to find in the literature though this proposition is certainly regarded as `obvious' by experts.)